-- 1. The issuance of an aggregate of 885,393,009 shares of our common stock and warrants to purchase 87,577,114 shares of our common stock in the restructuring transactions. - 2.
-An amendment and restatement of our certificate of incorporation to increase our authorized common stock from 500,000,000 to 2,500,000,000 shares. - 3.
-The election of our new board of directors. - 4.
-The adoption of our 2003 Long-Term Stock Incentive Plan.
+1. The issuance of an aggregate of 885,393,009 shares of our common stock and warrants to purchase 87,577,114 shares of our common stock in the restructuring transactions.

+2. An amendment and restatement of our certificate of incorporation to increase our authorized common stock from 500,000,000 to 2,500,000,000 shares.

+3. The adoption of our 2003 Long-Term Stock Incentive Plan.

-Consummation of the recapitalization plan requires stockholder approval of each of proposals 1, 2 and 3.
-IF ANY OF PROPOSALS 1, 2 OR 3 ARE NOT APPROVED BY OUR STOCKHOLDERS AT THE SPECIAL MEETING, THEN NONE OF THEM WILL BECOME EFFECTIVE.
-Stockholder approval of proposal 4, the adoption of our 2003 stock option plan, is not a condition to the consummation of the recapitalization plan.
+Consummation of the recapitalization plan requires stockholder approval of proposals 1 and 2.
+IF EITHER OF PROPOSALS 1 OR 2 IS NOT APPROVED BY OUR STOCKHOLDERS AT THE SPECIAL MEETING, THEN NEITHER OF THEM WILL BECOME EFFECTIVE.
+Stockholder approval of proposal 3, the adoption of our 2003 stock option plan, is not a condition to the consummation of the recapitalization plan.